bbkane/www.bbkane.com/content/blog/Go-Notes.md

 - update demo.gif in repo
 - Update [bbkane/bbkane](https://github.com/bbkane/bbkane).

-if a the project is a CLI (not a library):
+if a the project is a CLI, not a library:

 - `go install go.bbkane.com/cli@latest` to test
 - Add `KEY_GITHUB_GORELEASER_TO_HOMEBREW_TAP` to GitHub repo secrets
-- Push a tag to build
+- Push a tag to build with `git tagit`
 - `brew install bbkane/tap/cli`

+If the project is a library, not a CLI:

+- Delete the `.goreleasor.yml` file

 # Code updates across repos